The following is a checklist of items to think about completing before you go abroad:

 - Apply for additional scholarships for study abroad.

-+-Three Months Before
++ - Three Months Before

 - Obtain course pre-approvals on your Academic Planning Form: You can use your Preliminary Course Selection sheet that was submitted with your application to determine which courses you plan on taking while abroad.
-Your final course approvals will be officially submitted on your Academic Planning Form in the semester prior to your departure, following a meeting with the Academic Advising Center and sometimes your Department Chair.
+Your final course approval request will be officially submitted on your Academic Planning Form in the semester prior to your departure, following a meeting with the Academic Advising Center and sometimes your Department Chair.

 - Attend a mandatory pre-departure orientation.
 You will have a chance to meet other Chapman students going abroad and learn more about how to prepare.
 There will be more forms that you must complete after the pre-departure meeting in order to study abroad.